 The focus of the 'Social Research Network' is to improve the understanding of the processes required for deploying CCS projects.

 Publications are available on the IEA GHG Website.

 Australia, Austria, Canada, European Commission, Finland, France, India, Japan, Korea, Netherlands, New Zealand, Norway, OPEC, Sweden, Swiss, South Africa, UK, USA

 The IEA GHG comprises also other contracting parties (like the research center Julich) and several industry sponsors (BP, Shell, Shevron).

 DI Theodor Zillner

-Department of Energy and Environmental Technologies
+Energy and Environment Technologies